tessapower/cpp-mock-exam/docs/module-3-non-modifying-operations.md

 ## Overview

-**What are Non-Modifying Algorithms?**
+### What are Non-Modifying Algorithms?

 Non-modifying algorithms are your "read-only" toolkit - they examine, search, count, and compare elements without changing the container's contents.
 Think of them as scouts that gather information but never alter what they find.

-**Why Separate "Non-Modifying" Algorithms?**
+### Why Separate "Non-Modifying" Algorithms?

 Understanding that an algorithm won't modify your data is crucial for:

 1. **Const-correctness**: Can be used on const containers
 2. **Thread safety**: Safe to use concurrently (reading doesn't cause data races)
 3. **Reasoning about code**: Know your data won't change unexpectedly

-**The Four Categories:**
+### The Four Categories

 1. **Search Algorithms** (`find`, `search`, `find_first_of`)
    - "Where is this element?"